(917) 209-4801 [email protected]

 Why????
 The Refugee Crisis.

 Too often we turn on the news and there is nothing but bad news.
 Overwhelming problems with seemingly no solutions.
 However….conflicts that have the potential to divide us could actually lead us to meaningful impact, meaningful change were we to unite.
 The crisis in Syria has been going on for more than 8 years.
 During that time, hundreds of thousands have been killed and cities have been reduced to rubble.
 The numbers are staggering.
 Millions of men, women and children around the world have been forced out of their homes because of conflict or natural disaster.
 They desperately need somewhere to resettle and rebuild their lives, but there aren’t enough countries willing or able to respond to that need.
-Refugees spend an average 27 years in camp
+Refugees spend an average 27 years in camp.

 It’s a humanitarian crisis on an unprecedented scale.
 And one that we can, and must, respond to.